runely/calendar-homey/README.txt

     - Change the date/time format or use the default (your choice)
         - All tokens supported in **moment.format()** is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
     - Choose whether or not you want next event tags per calendar.
 Default is off
+- To be notified of any synchronization errors, create a flow using the trigger "Synchronization error occurred"

 Find Exchange Online ical link